-Nearly one of every four people residing in New Hampshire (24.1% of New Hampshire's population) is 55 years of age or older.
+More than one of every five people residing in Illinois (22.1% of Illinois's population) is 55 years of age or older.

 Population Changes: Distribution by Age 2000-2006

 Unique leadership opportunities can arise when there are shifts in trends, such as changes in the age demographics of the population.
 These changes may prompt leaders to pause, step-back, and think about the past, the present, and the future.